NateKomodo/WeNeedToModDeeper-Plugins/README.md

 # WeNeedToModDeeper-Plugins
 Repo containing some plugins.
 [Get the mod engine here.](https://github.com/NateKomodo/WeNeedToModDeeper-installer/releases/latest) It is recommended you download the zip

-Once installed, drag and drop the plugin DLLs you wish to install into the plugins folder in your game install directory.

-In a future update a mod manager will be added to the installer
+This repo is used to host plugins and an index for the mod manager, you can download mods from here, or just use the manager

 ## Plugin information